akshatakerur/image_filtering/README.md

 The program uses an image file either by reading it from a file or captured directly from the camera.
 The program has key functions that perform particular operations on the image when that particular key is pressed.

+## Running the file

+I use Spyder IDE an ipython console therefore the below instructions are for the same.

+import image.py
+image.main("image path") / image.main("")

 ##Key Functions

 Clicking these keys on the keyboard modifies the displayed image accordingly: